MicrosoftDocs/customer-insights/ci-docs/data/dialog-with-data.md

 ---
-title: Have a dialog with data using Copilot in Customer Insights (preview)
+title: Have a dialog with data using Copilot in Customer Insights - Data (preview)
-description: Learn how to get more insights from your data by asking natural-language questions with Copilot in Dynamics 365 Customer Insights. ms.date: 10/09/2023 ms.topic: how-to
+description: Learn how to get more insights from your data by asking natural-language questions with Copilot in Dynamics 365 Customer Insights - Data. ms.date: 10/09/2023 ms.topic: how-to
 author: radsay01